 Councilman Kemp Conrad (left) and Council Chairman Harold Collins at a Tree Planting Celebration on June 2, 2010 commemorating the planting of the 300th tree at the airport.
 The pair sponsored a City Council resolution providing landscape improvements to Plough Boulevard as part of the Aerotropolis Development.
 An additional 2,200 more trees will be planted as part of this "Greening our Gateways" project.

 A native of Atlanta Georgia, Kemp put down roots in Memphis upon graduating from Rhodes College in 1996 with a BA in History and was inducted into Phi Alpha Theta, the International History Honor Society.
-In 2002, working his way through business school, he earned his MBA from the Owen Graduate School of Management at Vanderbilt University, one of the top business schools in the nation.
+Working his way through business school, he earned his MBA in 2002 from the Owen Graduate School of Management at Vanderbilt University, one of the top business schools in the nation.

-Prior to being elected to the Council, Kemp's passion for the community has led him to serve on the Board of the National Civil Rights Museum and the Emerge Memphis Business Incubator.
-He is also a former member of the Phoenix Club of Memphis - a fraternal organization that raises money for the Boys and Girls Clubs of Greater Memphis.
-While earning his MBA at Vanderbilt in Nashville, Kemp founded the Phoenix Club of Nashville, which now rivals the Memphis organization in membership and fundraising.
-He is also a former board member of the Riverfront Development Corporation and was a founding member of Mpact Memphis, and the first Chairman of the "Leadership Pillar", where he was successful in obtaining prestigious non-profit and governmental board positions for diverse Mpact members.
+Prior to being elected to the Council, Kemp's passion for the community led him to serve on the Board of the National Civil Rights Museum and the Emerge Memphis Business Incubator.
+Kemp is also a former member of the Phoenix Club of Memphis - a fraternal organization that raises money for the Boys and Girls Clubs of Greater Memphis.
+While earning his MBA at Vanderbilt in Nashville, Kemp co-founded the Phoenix Club of Nashville, which now rivals the Memphis organization in membership and fundraising.
+He is also a former board member of the Riverfront Development Corporation, a founding member of Mpact Memphis, and the first Chairman of the "Leadership Pillar", where he was successful in obtaining prestigious non-profit and governmental board positions for diverse Mpact members.
 In 2001, at the age of 27, he was named to the Memphis Business Journal's "Top 40 Under 40" for community and business achievements.

-Kemp has proven his passion for education by serving on the Board of Directors of Partners in Public Education and Kemp has invested his time by serving some of our most vulnerable and precious assets - the kids of Hope House, where he served as a board member.
+Kemp served on the Board of Directors of Partners in Public Education and Kemp has invested his time by serving some of our most vulnerable and precious assets - the Kids of Hope House, where he served as a board member.
 Hope House was founded by the Junior League of Memphis and is a day care and early childhood education center for kids that are infected or affected by HIV/AIDS.
-From his work at PIPE and Hope House, he learned first hand the importance of parental involvement in our schools and the importance of early childhood education.
+From his work at PIPE and Hope House, he learned first-hand the importance of parental involvement in our schools and the importance of early childhood education.

-Because of his fusion of leadership in business and politics, Kemp was one out of eight, out of an applicant pool of over six hundred rising political leaders, to visit China in 2004 for the American Council of Young Political Leaders 25th Anniversary Exchange between the U.S. and China.
+Because of his fusion of leadership in business and politics, Kemp was one out of eight from an applicant pool of over six hundred rising political leaders to visit China in 2004 for the American Council of Young Political Leaders 25th Anniversary Exchange between the U.S. and China.
 In 2007, he was selected by the East-West foundation for the Next Generation Exchange to Vietnam and Korea.